aditid-hub/VITyarthy.project/statement.md

-Smart Academic Planner & Load Calculator
+Smart Academic Planner and Load Calculator.
+Project Statement Document.
-Project Statement Document

-Problem Statement :
-Managing assignments, quizzes, exams, and projects throughout school proves to be a challenge for many students.
+Problem Statement.
+Managing assignments, quizzes, exams, and projects throughout school turns out to be a real challenge for many students.
+Common challenges include tracking deadlines across different subjects.
+They also involve estimating the time required for each task.
+Students often struggle with understanding which tasks carry a higher workload.
+Prioritizing tasks effectively comes up as another issue.
+Planning a structured study schedule adds to the difficulties.
-Common challenges include:
-- Tracking deadlines across subjects
-- Estimating the time required for each task
-- Understanding which tasks have a higher workload
-- Prioritizing tasks effectively

-- Planning a structured study schedule

-Incorrect or no system leads to stress, last-minute rush, and inconsistent productivity for students.
+An incorrect system or no system at all leads to stress for students.
+It causes last-minute rushes.
+Productivity ends up being inconsistent as a result.

-There is a need for a **simple, rule-based** that helps students plan their academics efficiently.
+There is a clear need for a simple, rule-based tool.
+This tool helps students plan their academics in an efficient way.

-Nwachukwu: ---
-Project Scope
-The following are included in the scope of the **Smart Academic Planner**:
-Included
-User account creation and login
-- Creating assignments or quizzes, projects, or exams etc.
-• Storing tasks with JSON
-- Load calculation by:
-- Task difficulty
-- Estimated hours
-- Deadline urgency
-Load classification: Low, Moderate, High, Overload Generate a daily study plan through logical rules.

-- Exporting:

-- Tasks as CSV

-- Study plan as PDF
-- Fully modular Python code
----

-Target Users

-Target audience for the project:

-- **College Students** managing multiple subjects & deadlines

-- **School Students** working towards tests, assignments, and projects
-- **Learners in coaching institutes** planning study routines
-- Anyone requiring a structured academic planning tool
+Nwachukwu.

+Project Scope.
+The scope of the Smart Academic Planner includes several key elements.
+User account creation and login form part of it.
+Creating assignments, quizzes, projects, or exams and so on gets covered too.
+Storing tasks with JSON handles the data side.
+Load calculation happens by considering task difficulty.
+It also factors in estimated hours.
+Deadline urgency plays a role in that process.
+Load classification sorts things into low, moderate, high, or overload categories.
+Generating a daily study plan relies on logical rules.

+Exporting tasks as CSV provides one option.
+Exporting the study plan as PDF offers another.
+The code stays fully modular in Python.

+Target Users.
+The target audience for this project includes college students.
+They manage multiple subjects and deadlines all at once.
+School students work towards tests, assignments, and projects.
+Learners in coaching institutes plan their study routines with it.
+Anyone needing a structured academic planning tool can benefit.

-It is particularly useful for students dealing with high-workload semesters.
+It proves particularly useful for students facing high-workload semesters.
--
-High-Level Features
-**1. User Management
-- Handle user registrations
-- Login using stored credentials
-- Separate data for each user
-**2. Task Management **
-- Add tasks with:
-- Name

-Course
-- Difficulty
-- Hours required
-- Deadline
-- Priority
-- View all tasks
-- Redundant work
-- Delete tasks
-**3. Load Calculation Engine

-- Rule-based calculation using
-- Difficulty
-- Man-hours consumed

-- Days remaining
--Classifies tasks into :
-Low

-- Moderate - High - Overload **4.
-Study Plan Generator - Generates multi-day plan based on available hours - Uses prioritization and urgency to delegate tasks smartly - Provides daily breakdowns of work **5.
-Generation of Reports - Export tasks as **CSV** - Export the study plan as **PDF** - Stores files inside project directory ---
+High-Level Features.
+User management handles registrations for users.
+It deals with login using stored credentials.
+Separate data keeps things organized for each user.

+Task management lets users add tasks with a name.
+They include the course details.
+Difficulty level gets specified.
+Hours required come next.
+Deadline and priority round out the inputs.
+Users can view all their tasks.
+Editing for redundant work stays possible.
+Deleting tasks works as needed.

+The load calculation engine uses rule-based methods.
+It draws on difficulty ratings.
+Man-hours consumed factor in heavily.
+Days remaining influence the outcomes.
+This classifies tasks into low levels.
+Moderate comes after that.
+High and overload follow suit.

+The study plan generator creates multi-day plans.
+It bases them on available hours.
+Prioritization and urgency help delegate tasks in a smart way.
+Daily breakdowns of work make it practical.

+Generation of reports includes exporting tasks as CSV.
+Exporting the study plan as PDF works too.
+Files get stored inside the project directory.